School

 • Gain hands-on experience with access to real-world assessment strategies and successfully demonstrate industry-based skills and innovation in decision support and data-driven decision-making.

-• Acquire knowledge of ethical and legal issues which inform data and AI.
+• Acquire knowledge of ethical and legal issues that inform data and AI.

 • Develop multi-disciplinary skills of statistics and computing skills.